-The internal audit function of the Group is outsourced to a professional services firm to provide the AC and the Board with the assurance they require pertaining to the adequacy and effectiveness of internal control.
+The internal audit function of the Group is outsourced to a professional service firm to provide the AC and the Board with the assurance they require pertaining to the adequacy and effectiveness of internal control.

-The AC had conducted a review and assessment the adequacy and independence of the Company's internal audit function in year 2016 in compliance with Rule 15.12(1)(f) of the Listing Requirements.
+The AC had conducted a review and assessment on the adequacy and independence of the Company's internal audit function in year 2016 in compliance with Rule 15.12 (1)(f) of the Listing Requirements.

-The Statement on Risk Management and Internal Control is set out on pages 27 and 28 of this Annual Report.
+The Statement on Risk Management and Internal Control is set out on pages 31 and 32 of this Annual Report.